-Prior to joining NBC News, O'Donnell was a staff writer for Roll Call, the Capitol Hill Newspaper, where she covered Congress.
-Washingtonian Magazine has named O'Donnell as one of Washington's 100 most powerful women.
 A native of San Antonio, Texas, O'Donnell is a graduate of Georgetown University, receiving a Bachelor of Arts in philosophy and a Master's Degree in international affairs.
 She lives in Washington, D. C., with her husband and their three children.
-She has moderated two prior CT Forums: A Conversation Between Bill Moyers & Andrew Sullivan in 2006; and The Great Global Debate in 2008.
+She has moderated three prior CT Forums: Our Great Education Challenge in 2010; The Great Global Debate in 2008; and A Conversation Between Bill Moyers & Andrew Sullivan in 2006.

 Special thanks to our Lifetime Patrons

 Sign-up here to receive email updates from The Connecticut Forum!